buxlabs/boxwood/README.md

 #### space

-The engine removes unnecessary whitespaces to reduce the size of the template.
-You can add a space explicitly though.
+You can add a space explicitly if needed.

 ```html
 <space/>